lukejkay/website-final/README.md

 #### Pages Created
-I will be creating a website which consists of 5 pages, these are Home
+I will be creating a website which consists of 5 pages, these are
+1. Home
-About me
+2. About me
-Portfolio
-Individual Portfolio Page
+3. Portfolio
+4. **Individual Portfolio Page** - This page was added at a later stage, this is why there is no design for this page
-Skills
+5. Skills
-Contact
+6. Contact

 #### Navigation Plan
 ![Navigation plan](https://github.com/lukejkay/website-final/blob/master/images-readmefile/navigation%20plan.jpg "Navigation Plan")